I've designed digital products and interfaces for more than two decades.

 I'm skilled at breaking down big problems into smaller increments.
 I'm comfortable working in agile ways while keeping the big picture in mind.

-I take great pride in helping the people I work with become more effective in their craft.
-People I've mentored have taken roles at Google, Youtube, Twilio, and Amazon.
+I take great pride in helping others become more effective in their craft.
+People I've mentored have taken roles at Google, Youtube, and Twilio.

 DEC.
 2014 to JULY 2025

-I help shape and improve 3D and 2D design visualization as a platform component for
+I helped shape Autodesk's 3D and 2D design visualization platform technology.
+This

-Contributed to the company's long-term design visualization strategy.
-Created north-star storyboards
+Contributed to the company's long-term CAD design visualization strategy.
+Created north-star

-and presentations used to guide Autodesk's visualization and cloud data initiatives.
+storyboards, presentations, and architecture diagrams to guide Autodesk's visualization and cloud data

-Directed the design of Autodesk Viewer, a web-based design visualization product using
+Directed the design of Autodesk Viewer, a web-based design visualization product.
+Built the product up

-Designed interactions for 3D and 2D design viewing, markup, commenting, measuring, sectioning, 3D
+Designed detailed interactions for 3D and 2D design viewing, measuring, sectioning, markup,

 architectural and mechanical designs.

-Managed and mentored a small team of designs who have gone on to careers at Google, Twilio, and
+Managed and mentored designers who have gone on to impactful careers at Autodesk, Google, Youtube, and

 DEC.
 2012 to NOV.
 2014